20 Best Things to Do in Freeport, ME

 It has a short trail that takes only a few minutes to complete.

-Once you are done with your shopping and want to get away from the hustle and bustle of the main city area, visit this park to experience one of Freeport's most serene environments.
+Once you are done with your shopping and want to get away from the hustle and bustle of the central city area, visit this park to experience one of Freeport's most serene environments.

 It is a good place for a picnic, rest, and a quick stroll.